Chilote poncho

 A Poncho chilote is type of woolen poncho originating from southern Chile and usually associated with Chiloé Archipelago.
-The Poncho chilote is of simple design, most often it features stripes of white (uncoloured), grey and brown colours.
+The Poncho chilote is of simple design; most often it features stripes of white (uncoloured), grey and brown colours.
 The wool used is of medium to coarse yarn of raw wool.
 In early colonial and pre-Hispanic times the wool of chilihueques was used instead to that of sheep.
-While more heavy than ponchos used in central Chile and the Pampas the Poncho chilote is warmer and maintain its warmth even if it gets wet.
+While more heavy than ponchos used in central Chile and the Pampas the Poncho chilote is warmer and maintains its warmth even if it gets wet.

-According to the 18th century navigator Alessandro Malaspina in Chiloé an ordinary poncho took 2 months to manufacture while a super-fine quality poncho took six or twelve months to finish.
+According to the 18th-century navigator Alessandro Malaspina, in Chiloé an ordinary poncho took two months to manufacture, while a super-fine-quality poncho took six or twelve months to finish.